OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 This procedure makes the following assumptions about your environment:

--  A Kubernetes environment using Tungsten Fabric as the CNI is operational.
+-  A Kubernetes environment using OpenSDN as the CNI is operational.

 How to Install KubeVirt